 Benriner Mandoline (not pictured) - Again.
 Salads.
 This tool enables me to get delicate, thin slices of things like carrots, fennel, potatoes and the like.
 In the summer especially, I use it daily.
 It comes in a couple different sizes and I like the larger one because I can slice larger vegetables for gratin, ratatouille etc.

 Knives - A minimalist when it comes to only storing kitchen tools I actually use, I keep five knives total and haven't needed anything else.
-A chefs knife, santuko, large and small serrated and paring knife can cover most of the work I do in the kitchen even though I use scissors more often than I care to admit.
+Mind you, I prefer a heavier knife to a light weight one.
+Mine are black, some of these links are for white handled ones because I wish mine were :) This chefs knife, santuko, large and small serrated and paring knife can cover all of the work I do in the kitchen even though I use scissors more often than I care to admit.
 I've had Cutco since we got married and the only knives I knew prior were old, never sharpened, hand-me-downs I stole from my parents house so the competition was not stiff.
 I don't know a ton about other brands but I do believe in taking care of them (sharpening, hand washing and drying) and don't believe the most expensive equals the best by any means.

 POTS & PANS

 Pans: I started with one All-Clad and I am slowly replacing what I have to be exclusively so.
 They are pricey but they cook beautifully and age well.
 I don't have a ton of cupboard space, so I do everything in a 10" or 12" skillet, 2-quart pot or 4-quart pot.
-I have one non-stick pan for eggs because you just must.
+I have one non-stick pan for eggs.
 They sell sets if you are fancy and investing all at one.

 Cast Iron: I use Le Creuset for both their 10" skillet and a 5.5-quart dutch oven that I use constantly.
-They need to be cared for like any cast iron, which I admittedly am not great with, but I love them and they will live forever.
+As in everyday, those are my two favorite pans.
+The later is enameled, but seasoned cast iron needs to be cared for (scrub with a wire brush, no soap to clean, then wipe it with some avocado oil and leave it over the burner on low to reseason it after use), but I love them and they will live forever.
 I use a 12" Lodge for family size frittatas or crisps and crumbles etc.